Spin-Adapted Fermionic Unitaries: From Lie Algebras to Compact Quantum Circuits: Symmetry enforcement in quantum simulations

 In the second family of methods, a few strategies have been proposed for the preparation of spin eigenfunctions on quantum devices \cite{Sugisaki.2016.10.1021/acs.jpca.6b04932,Sugisaki.2019.10.1016/j.cpletx.2018.100002,Gard.2020.10.1038/s41534-019-0240-1,Carbone.2022.10.3390/sym14030624}.
-In \cite{Sugisaki.2016.10.1021/acs.jpca.6b04932,Sugisaki.2019.10.1016/j.cpletx.2018.100002,Carbone.2022.10.3390/sym14030624}, a single configuration state function is realized on the quantum device, serving as a good initial guess for algorithms such as quantum phase estimation \cite{Kitaev.1995.quant-ph/9511026}.
+In \cite{Sugisaki.2016.10.1021/acs.jpca.6b04932,Sugisaki.2019.10.1016/j.cpletx.2018.100002,Carbone.2022.10.3390/sym14030624}, a single configuration state function is prepared on the quantum device, serving as a good initial guess for algorithms such as quantum phase estimation \cite{Kitaev.1995.quant-ph/9511026}.
 However, the approximate implementation of the time-evolution operator can still introduce symmetry contaminants.
-The symmetry-preserving preparation circuits of \cite{Gard.2020.10.1038/s41534-019-0240-1} construct a hyperspherical parametrization of the exact ground state and, thus, are impractical.
+The symmetry-preserving preparation circuits of \cite{Gard.2020.10.1038/s41534-019-0240-1} construct a hyperspherical parameterization of the exact ground state that requires a combinatorial number of CNOT gates, and, thus, limits its application to small active spaces.
 Alternatively, one can transform the computational basis states from encoding Slater determinants to representing configuration state functions via the quantum Schur transform \cite{Bacon.2006.10.1103/PhysRevLett.97.170502}.
 The issue with this approach is that it requires a register of qudits whose count and local dimension depend on the system size.
-This difficulty can be circumvented by employing a truncated spin-adapted basis \cite{Gandon.2025.10.1103/dbnd-sl4j}, albeit introducing an approximation.
+For spin Hamiltonians, it has been demonstrated that this difficulty can be circumvented by employing a truncated spin-adapted basis \cite{Gandon.2025.10.1103/dbnd-sl4j}, albeit introducing an approximation.
+Recently, the Quantum Paldus Transform has been introduced \cite{Burkat.2025.2506.09151}, which transforms the computational basis states from Slater determinants to a spin-adapted Gel'fand--Tsetlin basis associated with the unitary group approach.
+The algorithm is efficient, having an asymptotic Toffoli complexity that scales with the number of spatial orbitals $d$ as $\mathcal{O}(d^3)$, although it shifts the computational complexity to the representation and implementation of chemically relevant operators in the transformed basis.